Residential Garage Door Maintenance Guide for Homeowners

 Can I perform garage door maintenance tasks myself?

-Homeowners can do some maintenance.
-But, for tasks like working on springs or cables, it’s best to get a professional’s help.
+Yes, you can do some maintenance at home.
+But, for jobs like working on springs or cables, it’s safer to get a pro.

 How often should I lubricate my garage door?

 Lubricate your garage door’s moving parts twice a year.
-This keeps them in good shape and reduces wear and tear.
+This keeps them running smoothly and reduces wear.

 What type of lubricant should I use for my garage door?

 Use silicone spray or lithium grease for your garage door.
-These are better than WD-40 because they last longer and work well.
+They’re better than WD-40 because they last longer and work better.

 How can I test the balance of my garage door?